 to acquire a true client experience.
 Here, we will compare Personal Capital vs Wealthfront to see which robo-advisor is best.

-First, let’s take a look at the fees of these two investment advisors.
-Cost is broken down into both the annual management fee charged each year as well as the expense ratios charged by the ETF holdings themselves.
+To start our comparison, we will take a look at the annual fees for both services.
+Cost is broken down into two separate buckets: the annual management fee charged for having an account and the annual fee charged for holding each ETF in the portfolio.
 Wealthfront's score is 4.50 stars versus Personal Capital's 3.00 stars.

-Looking at both robo-advisors, we can also explore their features.
-Personal Capital and Wealthfront both offer tax-loss harvesting.
-For running predictions on retirement, clients will want to use a retirement calculator.
+Exploring both robo-advisor feature sets, we can also find differences.
+Both Personal Capital and Wealthfront offer tax-loss harvesting.
+For running calculations on being ready for retirement, clients will want a retirement calculator.
 Personal Capital and Wealthfront both offer an advanced retirement calculator.
-Tracking personal financial goals can also be important.
-Both Personal Capital and Wealthfront offer goal tracking.
-Finally, the ability to import and aggregate third-party financial accounts for holistic analysis can be particularly useful.
-Personal Capital and Wealthfront both offer external accounts analysis.
+Some customers like to monitor their personal financial goals.
+Personal Capital alongside Wealthfront offer goal tracking.
+Finally, an attractive feature includes providing deeper account analysis thanks to the ability to import and aggregate third-party financial accounts.
+Both Personal Capital and Wealthfront offer external accounts analysis.

-Lastly, tech savvy Millennials may find it valuable to have access to customer service through phone, email, and live chat.
-However, not every robo-advisor offers live chat support.
+Lastly, more web savvy customers may find it valuable to have access to customer service through phone, email, and live chat.
+However, not every robo provides live chat support as an option.
 Neither broker offers live chat support.

-Overall, Personal Capital boasts 4.50 stars versus Wealthfront's 4.00 stars.
-And, as far as individual category awards go, Wealthfront was rated Best in Class - Cost in 2017, while Personal Capital was rated none of these.
+Overall, Wealthfront comes out on top with 5.00 stars over Personal Capital's 4.50 stars.
+And, as far as individual category awards go, Wealthfront finished with awards Best in Class - Cost, Best in Class - Investment Approach and Best in Class - Platforms & Tools, while Personal Capital came up with none of these.